Glasgow Scotland, UK Travel Guide

 Glasgow's various areas each have a different ambiance and set of conveniences.

 All listed areas are generally safe for tourists.
-As with any city, exercise common sense, especially in the evening.
+As with some city, exercise common sense, especially in the evening.
 Well-lit, populated areas are generally safer.
-Avoid walking alone in very quiet or unlit places late at night.
+Avoid walking alone in highly quiet or unlit places late at night.

-City Centre/Merchant City: Closest to main shopping districts, both Heart of and Queen Street train stations, museums, and nightlife.
+The Central area/Merchant City: Closest in proximity to main shopping districts, both Heart of and Queen Street train stations, museums, and nightlife.
 The Western part of the town/city: Good for Glasgow University, Kelvingrove Art Gallery and Museum, and Botanic Gardens.
 Served by the Subway line.
 Finnieston: Convenient for the SEC, The Hydro, and the Riverside Museum.

 Smart booking secures preferred accommodation and potentially saves money.